-- 4.16 All projects and programmes that apply for funding are appraised and assessed for Value for Money (VfM). - 4.17 The VfM assessment considers the potential costs, benefits, risks, uncertainties and impacts of the project.
-A Benefit Cost Ratio (BCR) is calculated for the project but this is just one of the metrics that is considered in the VfM assessment.
-All of the wider monetised and non-monetised impacts and benefits of a project are quantified wherever possible and non-quantifiable benefits are also assessed qualitatively. - 4.18 A VfM Statement summarising the VfM assessment is completed by the SCR Appraisal Panel at every stage of the appraisal process.
-The initial, adjusted and final BCR for transport projects is calculated in accordance with the DfT's Value for Money Advice Note for Local Transport Decision Makers. - 4.19 The VfM statements are on a proportionate basis relative to the level of risk, complexity and funding sought. - 4.20 The SCR Section 73 Officer is responsible for signing-off VfM Statements and sign-off must be achieved before a project can progress.
-The VfM Statement is also signed-off by the MCA and LEP. - 4.21 The VfM Statement for each project, is presented to the appropriate Board or Thematic Board.
-The Statement includes the SCR Appraisal Panel's justification and recommendation on whether the project should be approved, deferred or rejected and any conditions that should be put in place. - 4.22 Most projects that are funded by SCR offer high value for money (determined as having a final BCR rating of 2 or above and having significant non-monetised impacts). - 4.23 The ambition is always to support projects with a BCR of 2 and above, particularly with transport schemes.
-However, projects that are appraised as offering medium to low VfM, may still be funded if either there is a strong strategic business case and the project will deliver the strategic and economic objectives in the SEP (for economic growth, inclusion and sustainability), or where the project is essential to unlock or enable other development to take place.
+- 4.15 All projects and programmes that apply for funding are appraised and a Value for Money (VfM) Statement is completed by the SCR Appraisal Panel at every stage of the appraisal process.
+The VfM Statement outlines the potential costs, benefits, risks and impacts of the project, and a Benefit Cost Ratio (BCR) is calculated for the project. - 4.16 The VfM statements are on a proportionate basis relative to the level of risk, complexity and funding sought.

+- 4.17 The SCR Section 73 Officer is responsible for signing-off VfM Statements and sign-off must be achieved before a project can progress.
+The VfM Statement is also signed-off by the MCA and LEP. - 4.18 The VfM Statement for each project, is presented to the appropriate Board or Thematic Board.
+The Statement includes the SCR Appraisal Panel's justification and recommendation on whether the project should be approved, deferred or rejected and any conditions that should be put in place. - 4.19 Most projects that are funded by SCR offer high value for money (determined as having a BCR rating of 2 or above). - 4.20 Projects that are appraised as offering medium to low VfM, may still be funded if either there is a strong strategic business case and the project will deliver strategic and economic objectives of the SEP, or where the project is essential to unlock or enable other development to take place.
 However, the MCA and/or LEP can decide to remove a project from the programme if the appraisal identifies low value for money.